Redd Trading 14.2% Higher This Week (RDD)

-Redd (CURRENCY:RDD) traded 1.7% higher against the U.S. dollar during the 24 hour period ending at 15:00 PM Eastern on December 14th.
-One Redd coin can currently be bought for about $0.0011 or 0.00000008 BTC on cryptocurrency exchanges.
-During the last seven days, Redd has traded 14.2% higher against the U.S. dollar.
-Redd has a market capitalization of $30.62 million and $498,877.00 worth of Redd was traded on exchanges in the last day.
+Redd (CURRENCY:RDD) traded 1.7% higher against the U.S. dollar during the 1-day period ending at 7:00 AM Eastern on December 18th.
+Redd has a market capitalization of $30.62 million and approximately $498,877.00 worth of Redd was traded on exchanges in the last day.
+During the last seven days, Redd has traded up 14.2% against the U.S. dollar.
+One Redd coin can currently be purchased for approximately $0.0011 or 0.00000008 BTC on major exchanges.

 About Redd